keshavsaini2607/user-management-app/README.md

 4. [Usage](#usage)

 ## Description
 The Document Management and RAG-based Q&A Application is designed to manage users, documents, and an ingestion process that generates embeddings for document retrieval in a Q&A setting.
-It features an Angular-based frontend for user interaction with backend services.
+It features an NextJS frontend for user interaction with backend services.

 ## Features
 - **User Authentication**: Sign Up, Login, and Logout interfaces.